DUI Expungements in Arizona

 Expunging these records effectively erases them from ever appearing on background checks.

-• If you were charged with a DUI but then acquitted
+• If you were charged with a DUI but were then acquitted

 • If your DUI charges were later dismissed in court

-• Arrests that didn’t result in charges filed
+• Arrests that didn’t result in charges being filed

 • 10 years for class 2 and class 3 felonies